mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 **Value:** 3,000 gp

 **Description:**
 A platinum ring set with a small diamond that sparkles with inner light.
-Inscribed inside the band is a prayer to Seraphis, God of Light.
+Inscribed inside the band is a prayer to Aethor, The Liberator.
 Warm to the touch.

 **Lore:**
 Originally worn by a Goldshore family priest who drowned defending the manor.
 His spirit wore it as a wraith until defeated.
 The ring retains his protective blessing.